16th Nov 2021 | RSM Classic

 Top-60 for total putting

 Because the Seaside Course is ranked as one of the easiest on tour, it often descends into a putting competition.
-The last six winners ranked inside the top-60 on tour for total putting.
+The last seven winners ranked inside the top-60 on tour for total putting.

 Top-60 in total driving